 According to a statement released by the Stanford University Center on Longevity and the Berlin Max Planck Institute for Human Development, and supported by 70 of the world’s leading cognitive psychologists and neuroscientists, there is no solid scientific evidence to support the claims of brain training programmes.
 Their conclusions are also backed-up by 23 other studies.

 The American Federal Trade Commission has fined one brain training company, Luminosity, $2 million for making false claims about the benefits of their games.
-Luminosity claimed their game ‘maximized your abilities and staved off the effects of dementia and memory loss.’
+Luminosity claimed their game ‘maximised your abilities and staved off the effects of dementia and memory loss.’
 In future the company is forbidden to make any claims that are not substantiated by reliable scientific evidence.

 If you really want to increase your intelligence, there is some good news – University of Illinois psychologist Arthur Kramer has convincingly demonstrated that aerobic exercise improves cognitive functioning.